sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 9. Customize the wp-admin path while logged in as an administrator

 == Changelog ==
+= 5.1.03 (20 May 2024) =
+Update - Compatibility with WP 6.5.3
+Update - Compatibility with WPEngine rules on wp-admin and wp-login.php Fixed - Prevent firewall to record all triggered filters as fail attempts Fixed - Remove filter on robots when 8G firewall is active Fixed - Frontend Login Check popup to prevent any redirect to admin panel in popup test Fixed - Prevent redirect the wp-admin to new login when wp-admin path is hidden

 = 5.1.02 (30 Apr 2024) =
 Update - Security Check verifies the firewall against SQL & Script injection and weak usernames Update - Font-sizes and layouts